 In addition, the following rules apply for:

-- Systems that need access to sensitive data in the clear, e.g. in order to perform an authentication.
-Such systems shall not store this sensitive data in the clear, but scramble or encrypt it by implementation-specific means.
+- Systems that need access to identification and authentication data in the clear, e.g. in order to perform an authentication: Such systems shall not store this data in the clear, but scramble or encrypt it by implementation-specific means.

 - Systems that do not need access to sensitive data (e.g. user passwords) in the clear.
 Such systems shall hash this sensitive data.